phiiaz/Resume/resume.md

 ## Summry

-I have a belief that the closest thing we have to superpowers is programming.
+I have a belief that the closest thing we have to superpower is programming.
 Since I was a little kid, I always wanted to be superhero and here I am now... on my own way to my superpower.

 ## Education